3DPrintHuge/mainSketchPSP/README.md

 ### `runspd()`
 The function `runspd()` controls the motor drivers based on speed.
 The drivers are pulsed with a certain period, because the two motors have different speeds they are pulsed seperately.
 When the elapsed time is greater than or equal to the pulse period the motor is pulsed with the function `stepPlatform` or `stepVertical`.

-`runspd()` also incorperates a ramp function, the ramp function increments/decrements the pulse period every interval.
-The ramp interval is a constant `rampInterval` when the elapsed time is greater than or equal to `rampInterval` the pulse period for each motor is incremented and the timer is reset.
+`runspd()` also incorporates a ramp function, the ramp function increments/decrements the pulse period every `rampInterval`.
+The ramp interval is a constant, when the elapsed time is greater than or equal to `rampInterval` the pulse frequency (`platPPS`/ `vertPPS`) for each motor is incremented and the timer is reset.

 ### `runprint()`
 The function 'runprint()' controls the platform motor similarly to `runspd()`.
 The vertical motor is only activated when `dropBool == true`. `dropBool` is emitted from the function `stepPlatform`, when the platform has completed one full rotation `dropBool` will become `true`.
 The platform will then be pulsed with a constant period until the desired position is reached.
 When the desired position is reached `dropBool` becomes `false`.